dlin1765/next-report-app/README.md

 # Next Report App
-This repo is a Next.js React app that was a part of a technical challnege for a Junior DevOps role.
+This repo is a Next.js React app that was a part of a technical challenge for a Junior DevOps role.
 It contains a CI/CD pipeline that was implemented using Github Actions and deployed to an AWS EC2 instance.

 ## Getting Started | Setup Instructions